 Will I be penalized if I file late?

-If you file your tax return after April 15, October 15 if you filed an extension, you will be penalized.
-The late filing penalty is 5% of the unpaid taxes with a minimum penalty of $330, or 100% of the unpaid taxes if less, if the return is filed later than June 15.
+If you file your tax return after July 15 - October 15 if you filed an extension, you will not be penalized.
+The late filing penalty is 5% of the unpaid taxes with a minimum penalty of $330, or 100% of the unpaid taxes if less, if the return is filed later than July 15.
 The penalty increases 5% a month until the taxes are paid or the penalty reaches 25% of the unpaid taxes.
 The penalty for filing late is higher than the penalty for paying late.